-In the case of Notes which have a denomination of €100,000 (or its equivalent in any other currency) or more, the Issuer has the option to specify in the Final Terms that a Loss Absorption Disqualification Event is applicable.
+If the "Prohibition of sales to consumers in Belgium" is specified as "Applicable" in the applicable Final Terms, the Issuer has the option to specify in the Final Terms that a Loss Absorption Disqualification Event is applicable.
 Where such Loss Absorption Disqualification Event is specified in the Final Terms as being applicable, then any Series of Notes may on or after the date specified in the applicable Final Terms be redeemed at the option of the Issuer in whole, but not in part, on (if the Notes are Floating Rate Notes) the next Interest Payment Date or (if the Notes are not Floating Rate Notes) at any time, on giving not less than the minimum period nor more than the maximum period of notice specified in the applicable Final Terms to the holders in accordance with Condition 12 (which notice shall be irrevocable), if the Issuer determines that a Loss Absorption Disqualification Event has occurred and is continuing.